Does This Controversial TV Network For Vets Help Or Hurt Those Who Served?

 When I ask O’Malley if he can see how these videos might be offensive to women (and men), he replies that since 90% of his audience is male, “this content was not made for [women] to watch.”
 He says he did consult female veterans about sexual assault (including two actresses who appear in the clips) and that the point of the series is to get men to talk about a serious topic that, in his experience, no one in his all-male infantry wanted to address.
 In fact, he himself didn’t fully face the issue until after he was discharged, when his female vet friends shared harrowing tales of abuse.

 In the same breath, O’Malley recognizes that his brand of satire can be misinterpreted or taken at face value.
-(Here he evokes Jonathan Swift’s A Modest Proposal for comparison.)
 “We make intelligent humor, and I totally understand that it goes over people’s heads,” he says with a sigh.

 So far, the comments on VET Tv’s YouTube and Facebook videos have been overwhelmingly positive.
 But as the network grows, it’s likely the dissenting voices will too. “[Critics] will say, ‘Veterans have a hard enough time fitting into society, we don’t the need civilians thinking that they’re crazy or perverted,'” O’Malley says.
 “That whole notion of keeping something hidden, repressing an entire generation of American citizens, I firmly believe is why there are still so many mental health issues with suicide.”